ccflyme/ccflyme.github.io/_posts/2017-02-26-Software-Testing.markdown

 Test Cases
 	There are many tools to write test cases like word, excel etc. But I hate to use word to write test cases, it's fucking bad.

-A good question to be asked in an interview: What is the difference between Test Scenarios and Test Cases?
+A good question to be asked in an interview: What is the difference between Test Cases and Test Scenarios?
 “Test Case is ‘How to be tested’ and Test Scenario is ‘What to be tested’”.

 Test Management Tools